HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Challenges Faced:

-**Testing Multiple Orders in a Session**: While attempting to implement the `test_add_two_orders` function, it became apparent that the Flask session resets itself automatically after each request in the testing environment.
-This posed a significant challenge in verifying scenarios involving multiple orders being added to the session concurrently.
-The current session management behavior prevents maintaining state across multiple test requests, making it difficult to effectively test scenarios involving multiple orders without extensive workarounds or changes to session persistence logic.
+**Testing Multiple Orders in a Session**: When trying to implement the `test_add_two_orders` function, I realized that the Flask session automatically resets after each request in the testing environment.
+This makes it challenging to verify scenarios where multiple orders are added to the session at the same time.
+The default session behavior prevents keeping state across multiple test requests, which makes testing these scenarios hard without cumbersome workarounds or changes to how the session is handled.

-Despite multiple attempts, maintaining a stable session with multiple orders proved infeasible within the default test client configuration.
-This is a limitation that might require adjustments to session handling or potentially exploring alternative state management techniques for more robust testing in the future.
+Even after several attempts, keeping a stable session with multiple orders wasn't feasible using the default test client configuration.
+To address this limitation, adjustments to session handling might be necessary, or it may be worth considering alternative state management approaches to allow more reliable testing in the future.

 -----